TiraLabra/TiraLabra/Docs/definition.md

 Complexity
 ----------
-As this implementation requires only looping through arrays using a non variable amount of variables, space complexity is constant, O(1).
+As this implementation requires only looping through arrays using a constant amount of variables, space complexity is constant, O(1).
 All algorithms use only singular for-loops and a singular block is of standard size, so time complexity remains O(1), unless data is being handled in a series, in which case the complexity is O(n), where n equals the number of blocks.

 Sources
 =======
 * [Data Encryption Standard] (http://csrc.nist.gov/publications/fips/fips46-3/fips46-3.pdf): FIPS Publication 46-3, Oct.
-1995.
+1995 (fetched 14.3.2014).
-* [Data Encryption Standard] (http://en.wikipedia.org/wiki/Data_Encryption_Standard): Wikipedia, fetched 14.3.2014
+* [Data Encryption Standard] (http://en.wikipedia.org/wiki/Data_Encryption_Standard): Wikipedia (fetched 14.3.2014).
+* [RFC 2898] (http://tools.ietf.org/html/rfc2898): Internet Engineering Task Force, Sept.
+2000 (fetched 16.4.2014).